ctx is an audio-capable 2D vector graphics terminal. A protocol serializing HTML5 canvas 2D context

 - texture upload as part of terminal protocol

-- swap uses of cairo in GEGL with ctx
+- swap some uses of cairo in GEGL with ctx, pass ctx data

 - binary search for glyphs in ctxf font backend, making it scale well for wide unicode coverage.